-Our breath is our life.
-It is intimately connected to all our experiences and directly linked with the mind.
-When your mind is calm, your breath will be calm.
-So, it is logical that by breathing slowly and steadily you will calm your mind.
+Breath is life itself, intimately connected to all our experiences and directly linked with the mind.
+When the mind is calm, the breath will be calm.
+Slow down the breath and the mind will slow down.

-Although crucial to our existence and health, most people pay little attention to how they breathe.
-Many of us use only a small part of our lung capacity, which creates a shallow breath.
+Most of us shallow breathe only using around one tenth of our lung capacity.
 When the breath is not full, the body is deprived of prana, the vital force essential to good health.

 Pranayama consists of a series of exercises especially intended to meet the body's needs and keep it in vibrant health.
 Prana is the ultimate medicine for all diseases, a complete system of self medication and self treatment.
 Breathing with awareness, ensures we bring more oxygen to the blood and to the brain, and so control prana, the healing, vital life force.